MrZihan/Sim2Real-VLN-3DFF/README.md

 <div align=center><img src="https://github.com/MrZihan/Sim2Real-VLN-3DFF/blob/main/Figure/Figure2.jpg" width="700px" alt="Figure 2.
 The sim-to-real transfer framework via semantic traversable map and 3D feature fields for vision-and-language navigation."/></div>

 ### Changlogs
+1. [January 15th, 2025] Fixed the BUG `Error: Expected all tensors to be on the same device, but found at least two devices` on lines 105-116 and lines 731-743 of `Sim2Real-VLN-3DFF/VLN_3DFF/vlnce_baselines/ss_trainer_ETP.py`.
 1. [December 26th, 2024] Some users encountered the error `TypeError: Expected state_dict to be dict-like, got <class 'torch.jit._script.RecursiveScriptModule'>` when loading the CLIP model (ViT-B-16.pt).
 To resolve this issue, please modify the code for loading the CLIP model from `torch.load('ViT-B-16.pt', map_location=torch.device('cpu'))` to `torch.jit.load('ViT-B-16.pt', map_location=torch.device('cpu')).state_dict()`.
 2. **[December 20th, 2024] A bug has been found.
 There is a significant performance loss when evaluating with multiple GPUs and large batch sizes.
 Please set both `GPU_NUMBERS` and `NUM_ENVIRONMENTS` to 1 before evaluating the model's performance.
 This issue is currently being investigated.**
 3. [July 12th, 2024] Fixed the bug caused process interruption during performance evaluation.